dev-harsh1998/IronDrop/doc/UPLOAD_INTEGRATION.md

 ## Styling Guidelines

 ### CSS Custom Properties
-The upload UI uses the same CSS custom properties as the main theme:
+The upload UI inherits global CSS custom properties from `common/base.css` and may override or extend:

 ```css
 :root {